-“Destination marketing (or marketing of a place) is a managerial process, a demand driven research, advertising and communication activity with the focus on potential external consumers.
-It mainly focuses on attraction of visitors – tourists, investors, university students or skilled labor force.”
+“Destination marketing (or marketing of a place) is a managerial process, a demand-driven research, advertising, and communication activity with the focus on potential external consumers.
+It mainly focuses on the attraction of visitors – tourists, investors, university students or skilled labor force.”

 Tom Buncle, Scotland: